WELCOME

 Curating Grief Pop-Up, London Design Festival 2022

-She Was Asian American, NYCxDESIGN, May 2022
+She Was Asian American, NYCxDESIGN

-The Grief Gallery at DesignTO, Jan 2022
+The Grief Gallery in Toronto, Jan 2022

 The Grief Gallery at NYCxDESIGN, Nov 11-18